The Imperative

 As business leaders, we believe the ultimate goal of education should be to create an educated and skilled citizenry that can be gainfully employed in North Carolina.
 Unfortunately, that goal is not being realized in North Carolina’s current education system and the state is experiencing a growing skills gap.

-OF NC HIGH SCHOOL GRADUATES MET THE ACT COLLEGE READINESS BENCHMARKS IN 2019
+OF NORTH CAROLINA 11TH GRADERS MET ALL FOUR ACT COLLEGE READINESS BENCHMARKS IN 2021-22

 In 2020, 67% of jobs in North Carolina required some postsecondary education.